moryba/useful-notes/notes.md

 In the aove code, we call self.how_to_pay_bill_intent() if there is a match and the key is equal to "how_to_pay_bill".
 Additionally, we return output from self.how_to_pay_bill_intent().

+ ### Entities

+To improve the functionality of a chatbot, we can also parse the user's response and grab important information.
+For example, if you wanted to play a song from a    virtual assistant, you could say, "Hey, play Beethoven's Fifth Symphony".
+In this example, Beethoven's Fifth Symphony would be passed into an intent of the virtual assistant that plays music.
+We call the information that a chatbot passes from a user statement to a triggered intent an entity - also referred to as slot.

+In the chatbot built, we need to collect the user's account number when we call the .pay_bill_intent() method to credit their account.
+We can do this by adding a regular expression, like the one below, to the pay_bill list in self.matching_phrases:

+    regex = r'.*want.*pay.*my.*bill.*account.*numbr.*is (\d+)'

+If an utterance matches the above statement the (\d+), called a capture group, will grab the numeric value that follows the pattern.
+Notice, there is a space between "is" and "(\d+)", rather than a .* pattern.
+With the regular expression above, we can use the following to grab and print an account number.

+    reply = "i want to pay my bill, my account number is 8889999" found_match = re.match(regex, reply)
+    print(found_match.groups()[0})

+In the above code, the found match variable contains the account number.
+We can grab this number using the .groups() method.
+Because there is only one group, we can use found_match.group()[0] to grab the first, and only, group.

+Once we have the group, we can pass it into .pay_bill_intent():

+    def match_reply(self):
+      ...
+      if found_match and (key == 'pay_bill'):
+        return self.pay_bill_intent(found_match.groups()[0])

+In the above code, we pass the account number, as an entity, into the self.pay_bill_intent() method if the found match variable contains the account number.
+Otherwise, we call the method without passing the account number.